kottofy/CompanyRelationshipsGraph/learnings/02-foundry-local.md

 - As a result, outputs such as company or account logo URLs may become outdated or incorrect if the underlying data is not refreshed or updated locally.
 - For use cases requiring always up-to-date information (e.g., latest logos, news, or live data), additional data synchronization or hybrid approaches may be necessary.

+## Platform Support Limitation
+- As of this project, Foundry Local is not currently supported on Linux.
+It is available for Windows and MacOS, but Linux users will need to wait for future releases or seek alternative solutions.
+- This limitation can impact development and deployment choices such as Dev Containers, especially for teams or environments that rely on Linux infrastructure.

 ## Model Behavior Observations
 - Some models, such as Deepseek, may not always follow prompt instructions strictly.
 For example, even when prompted to return only a JSON array, Deepseek sometimes included a "thinking" or reasoning section in its output.
 - This highlights the importance of robust post-processing and validation when integrating LLM outputs into applications, especially when strict formatting is required.